 When you begin learning something new—especially if it’s something you’ve never seen before—you may look at a book, program, or other material not knowing what to do with it.
 Your eyes get big, because it’s not something you’ve ever seen before.

 One way to make it easier is to break it down into parts.
-You’ve probably heard of the Pareto’s Principle: 20% of efforts lead to 80% of your results.
+You’ve probably heard of Pareto’s Principle: 20% of efforts lead to 80% of your results.
 Start with something small, such as the SAP basic skills you need to start with, then keep going.
 As you progress, you’ll begin to understand how it all works together.

 It’s easy to go over the parts where you excel.
 But if you’ve glossed over parts that you find harder, it’s time to pay more attention to them.
 In order to learn more, you’ll need to get out of your “comfort zone.”
-Working a little more on the pieces that you’re not so good with help you understand more than just the easy parts.
+Working a little more on the pieces that you’re not so good with will help you understand more than just the easy parts.

 Are you learning SAP with someone?
 Consider working together to learn the things you’re both having difficulty with.